|

 A couple in a sauna with the woman sitting correctly on a towel on a sauna bench, adhering to sauna etiquettes for hygiene and comfort.

 No one wants to sit in someone else’s sweat.
 The big rule is “no sweat on the wood!”
 That’s why using a towel is key in saunas.
 You lay it down where you sit or lie.
 This way, the wood stays dry and clean for the next person.
+Always carry your own towel to the sauna.
+The same goes for sauna whisks as well.

 4. Playing music

+You might think jamming to your favorite beats is a good idea in the sauna—but it’s not.
 Saunas are places for quiet and peace, where people go to relax and let go of stress.
 Blasting music messes with that calm feeling.
+Imagine chill waves, silent whispers of steam rising—it’s about keeping things mellow.

 Must Read:

-Can You Take Your Phone In a Sauna?
+Can You Take Your Phone In a Sauna

-Can You Wear Earbuds in the Sauna?
+Can You Wear Earbuds in the Sauna

 5. Entering and Leaving the Sauna

-So, I make sure to open the door gently and slip inside without making a peep.
-I find my spot, lay down my towel quietly, and settle in.
+I make sure to open the door gently and slip inside without making a peep.
+When leaving, I get up slowly so I don’t stir the air too much and hold the door until it closes softly—no slamming allowed!

 6. Pouring Water on the Rocks

-Respecting personal space in the sauna also means being mindful of shared experiences.
 Pouring water on hot stones creates steam, which changes the sauna room’s temperature.
 It’s a major part of the sauna ritual for many people, but not everyone likes it as hot as you might.

 So, before you grab that ladle, turn to your fellow sauna-goers and ask if they’re okay with more steam.
 Tossing water onto the rocks without checking is like turning up someone else’s music without asking—it can be jarring and unpleasant.